What is coaching?

 How long does coaching last for?
 Is it something I need to do forever?

-No, coaching can be most effective when it’s time limited.
-I offer 3 month and 6 month packages that have fortnightly sessions either face to face or via Skype.
 The first session is 90 minutes long so that we can really get into talking about what you’ve got going on and what you want to change.
 The rest of the sessions are 60 minutes long.
-For people who are motivated for rapid change, I offer 3 1hr sessions over a period of 3 or 6 weeks.
+The responsibility of keeping to time is mine, not yours so you can sit back and deeply engage with the coaching conversations.

 Where can I be coached?

 COVID-19 UPDATE: During these strange times, I’m working with clients online via Zoom.